Prabuddha-G/face-mask-detection/README.md

-For traininf purpose both face with mask and without mask  samples are used .
+For training purpose both face with mask and without mask  samples are used .
 Here are some of them: